 4 West End shows that are perfect for family members of all ages

 Looking for a family-friendly show that’s guaranteed to put a smile on everyone’s face?
 Spark a child’s imagination at the theatre and allow your mind to run wild too with all the possibilities of what to see in London.
-Whether it’s an educational trip you have in mind at Horrible Histories, or a literary trip down memory lane at Where is Peter Rabbit?, with these West End shows and festival productions, you’ll leave the theatre having laughed your way through some of the best family theatre that London has to offer.
+Whether it’s an educational trip you have in mind at Horrible Histories, or a literary trip down memory lane at The Worst Witch, with these West End shows and festival productions, you’ll leave the theatre having laughed your way through some of the best family theatre that London has to offer.

 West End shows for all the family